webpro-nl/knip/README.md

 - In the `workspaces` array in `package.json` (npm, Yarn, Lerna).
 - In the `workspaces.packages` array in `package.json` (legacy).
 - In the `packages` array in `pnpm-workspace.yaml` (pnpm).

-Extra "workspaces" not configured as a workspace in the root `package.json` can be configured as well, Knip is happy to analyze unused dependencies and exports from any directory with a `package.json`.
+- In the `workspaces` object in Knip configuration.

+The `workspaces` in Knip configuration not already defined in the root `package.json` or `pnpm-workspace.yaml` are added.
+Knip requires a `package.json` file in each workspace directory.

 The `ignore`, `ignoreBinaries` and `ignoreDependencies` options are available inside workspace configurations.